matomo-org/matomo-sdk-ios/README.md

-# PiwikTracker iOS SDK
+# MatomoTracker iOS SDK

-The PiwikTracker is an iOS, tvOS and macOS SDK for sending app analytics to a Piwik server.
-PiwikTracker can be used from Swift and [Objective-C](#objective-c-compatibility).
+The MatomoTracker is an iOS, tvOS and macOS SDK for sending app analytics to a Matomo (former Piwik) server.
+MatomoTracker can be used from Swift and [Objective-C](#objective-c-compatibility).

 **Fancy help improve this SDK?
-Check [this list](https://github.com/piwik/piwik-sdk-ios/issues?utf8=✓&q=is%3Aopen%20is%3Aissue%20label%3Adiscussion%20label%3Aswift3) to see what is left and can be improved.**
+Check [this list](https://github.com/matomo-org/piwik-sdk-ios/issues?utf8=✓&q=is%3Aopen%20is%3Aissue%20label%3Adiscussion%20label%3Aswift3) to see what is left and can be improved.**

 [![Build Status](https://travis-ci.org/matomo-org/piwik-sdk-ios.svg?branch=develop)](https://travis-ci.org/matomo-org/piwik-sdk-ios)